Slikon/comp-graphics/README.md

 ## Lab1

-Draw a figure with the help of Bézier curve
+Draw a Shark with the help of 5th order Bézier curve